 What Is Handicap Betting?

-Handicap betting is essentially a market that doesn’t start both teams of on a level playing field but ultimately gives one team a head start.
+Handicap betting is essentially a market that doesn’t start both teams on a level playing field but ultimately gives one team a head start.

 This will usually be the underdog of the side and is often played when backing the favourite in order to increase their odds.

 This is to account for the perceived strength of one team compared to the other.
 As you’d expect, this is a popular market during cup competitions when Premier League sides take on a lesser opposition.
+Here is an example of how this market looks –

 How Does Handicap Betting Work?